-At the meeting on 17 October 2011, members agreed to discuss To be confirmed the Administration's initiatives to safeguard press freedom at a future meeting.
+At the meeting on 17 October 2011, members agreed to discuss the Administration's initiatives to safeguard press freedom at a future meeting.
 The Administration undertook to co-ordinate its response in respect of the media's concerns about their reporting work.